Shoes01/crying-suns-like/NOTES.md

 # MVP-2 BASIC COMBAT ENGINE -- Introduce ICONS
+Create a combat engine GDScript
+    Input -> card, unit
+    Process : Color the icons to communicate which ones matched, which ones did not Note : An icon cannot be used more than once.
+            \\I can count up how many of each icon there is in each group.
+    Process : extract icons of both, compare, determine how much damage is done to unit ? : Do I need to Output the results of the battle and apply them to the Unit?
+    ? : Do I need to Output the results to color the icons on the UI?
 Show Active Unit, with available icons.
 Show Card, with icons to beat.
 When a battle is fought, show which icons on the card were beat.